-election Criteria Limited or No Evidence Moderate Evidence Strong Evidence a) Each grant project goal is a quality goal and the set of goals ulfill minimum content requirements, to include: At least one grant project goal addresses Idaho's required performance criteria for achievement and growth outcomes for EACH subject in Grades 4 and 8 (English Language Arts and mathematics).
+Selection Criteria Limited or No Evidence Moderate Evidence Strong Evidence 1) Each grant project goal is a quality goal and the set of goals fulfill minimum content requirements, to include: At least one grant project goal addresses Idaho's required performance criteria for achievement and growth outcomes for EACH subject in Grades 4 and 8 (English Language Arts and mathematics).
 If serving high school grades, at least one grant project goal addresses the number of students in grade 12 who participate in advanced opportunities, receive industry recognized certifications, or participate in a recognized high school apprenticeship program.
+If serving 100% at-risk students, explain how school will work to ensure at least 85% of graduates will go on to employment, post-secondary education or to the military.
+If serving 100% at-risk students, explain how school school will work to ensure at least 85% of students will graduate from high school within 5-years.
 At least one grant project goal addresses serving a student population within five percent of local demographics.
 A minimum of three project goals are clearly articulated with trackable measures and outcomes for each goal.
-0 3 5 e) There is clear alignment among grant project goals, and the overall mission and goals of the school.
+0 3 5 2) There is clear alignment among grant project goals, and the overall mission and goals of the school.
 Each grant project goal aligns with the mission and vision for the school.
 Each grant project goal has a justified purpose that supports the school in reaching performance goals.
 All grant measures and metrics are appropriately rigorous for targeted student populations.
-0 3 5 т TAL POINTS /1
+0 3 5 TC TAL POINTS /10

-B. Educational Philosophy, Instructional Practices, and Curriculum Fully describe and justify the design of the academic program in terms of the educational philosophy, instructional practices, and curriculum that will be utilized to meet the school's performance objectives.
-I to include key design elements, references supporting its validity and alignment to state and federal requirements, and rationale for why this education model was chosen and how it will produce strong out for the unique community and student population the school will be located within. ctives.
-Be sure ral Selection Criteria Limited or No Evidence Moderate Evidence Strong Evidence Explains key design elements for the educational model.
+B. Educational Philosophy, Instructional Practices, and Curriculum

+Fully describe and justify the design of the academic program in terms of the educational philosophy, instructional practices, and curriculum that will be utilized to meet the school's performance objectives.
+Be sure to include key design elements, references supporting its validity and alignment to state and federal requirements, and rationale for why this education model was chosen and how it will produce strong outcomes for the unique community and student population the school will be located within.

+Selection Criteria Limited or No Evidence Moderate Evidence Strong Evidence 1) Explains key design elements for the educational model.
 Identifies well-articulated instructional methods, school culture and classroom design, behavioral expectations, enrichment program, electives, and other relevant factors that will impact classroom instruction.
 Explains how these practices complement curriculum decisions and design.
 Research-based, and widely accepted, best practices support the educational philosophy of the school and its outlined goals and student outcomes.
 0 3 6 2) Justifies the core academic curriculum for each content area (including English Language Arts, math, science, social studies and the arts).
 Identifies key curriculum materials or the school's approach to curriculum development.
 Justifies the choice by explaining how the plan for each content area meets or exceeds state and federal requirements in ELA and math (such as alignment with the Idaho Core Standards).
-0 3 6 3) Justifies curricular choices through the use of published research or data-based anecdotal evidence about previous implementation within a similar student demographic.
-Identifies correlations between research and projected school demographic information.
-Clear alignment between the curriculum and pedagogy is demonstrated.
+0 3 6 3) Justifies curricular choices through the use of published research or data-based anecdotal evidence about previous implementation within a similar student demographic. • Identifies correlations between research and projected school demographic information. • Clear alignment between the curriculum and pedagogy is demonstrated.
 0 2 4